 ASIAN SNACKS YOU NEVER KNEW YOU COULD PAIR WITH WHISKY

-When we think of snacks that pair well with whisky, we usually think of chocolates, cheese, dried fruit and nuts.
+When we think of snacks that pair well with whisky, we usually think of chocolate whisky, cheese, dried fruit and nuts.
 But there are a wide variety of uniquely Asian snacks like salted egg potato chips, pisang goreng (banana fritters) and deep fried pork rind that you can enjoy with a good single malt whisky from the comfort of home.

 TARTS GET ARTSY

 Pineapples are often used in local pastries.
-Warm your home and your guests’ palates by serving local Nyonya pineapple tarts with a scotch, for a match made in heaven.
+Warm your home and your guests’ palates by pairing local Nyonya pineapple tarts with a scotch, for a match made in heaven.
 For best results, warm up the tarts in a toaster oven to get the sweet aroma of pineapple in the air, before indulging in that first sip.

 OF FRITTERS AND BITTERS

 Anywhere you go in Asia, from cities to kampungs, you’ll find a version of the pisang goreng.
 In Singapore, they also call this popular snack pisang goreng, but in Thailand they are kluay khaek.
 Basically, they are made from local bananas and deep fried in batter till brown and crispy.
 As an after-dinner snack, instead of adding cheese as some already do, you may add a dollop of vanilla ice-cream to upgrade it to a full-fledged dessert.
-Pour yourself a glass of whisky, preferably something with a fruity note – simply perfect.
+Pair it with a glass of whisky, preferably something with a fruity note – simply perfect.

 MEAT, MEET WHISKY